FMalaca/Numerical-Analogies/README.md

 which is defined through the principal argument.

 **Library purpose:**
-The present library computes the analogical powers of a given quadruple of non-null numbers, $`(a, b, c, d)`$.
+The present library computes the analogical powers of a given quadruple of non-null numbers.